GST return for all sales and outward supplies

 - You either need an OTP from your registered phone to verify your return using an EVC (electronic verification code) or a digital signature certificate (of class 2 or higher).
 You can also file your GST returns using an Aadhar based e-sign.

 Contents of the GSTR-1

-The first section asks for the year and the month for which the GSTR-1 is filed.
+The first section asks for the year and the tax period for which the GSTR-1 is filed.
 The following sections ask for the tax details from that period.